Long Thanh International Airport: Environmental concerns

 As the airport is being built on a forested area, various concerns have been raised by environmentalists regarding the location, and called for change in the location to a plain area.
 However, ACV states that a change in the location would cause the airport to be located too far from the Ho Chi Minh City metropolitan area, leading to inefficiency and further traffic, congestion and pollution on roads while travelling to and from the city centre.
 Therefore, the ACV has pledged to ensure adequate greenery in the airport premises to compensate for the lost green cover during construction.

-During construction, the ACV has been criticised by farmers and residents living in the Dong Nai Province, where the airport is situated in Long Thanh District, due to inadequate measures to protect the environment and impact on agriculture and settlements from pollution.
-The construction has been generating red dust, which causes significant disease in cereal crops, like on wheat, barley and species of trees like rambutan, durian, mangosteen, lychee and others like and jackfruit and banana cultivated and grown in the province.
+During construction, the ACV has been criticised by farmers and residents living in Dong Nai Province, where the airport is situated in Long Thanh District, due to inadequate measures to protect the environment and impact on agriculture and settlements from pollution.
+Airport construction works have generated enormous quantities of red dust, which causes significant disease in cereal crops, like on wheat, barley and species of trees like rambutan, durian, mangosteen, lychee and others like and jackfruit and banana cultivated and grown in the province.
 This has led to a dramatic decline in the production of many crops and produces, especially wheat, which has provoked opposition from farmers and agriculturists against the project.

 On 5 April 2023, an inspection team of the Ministry of Natural Resources and Environment announced their inspection results of compliance with environmental protection laws by the ACV during the construction of the airport.
-The inspection found that the process of constructing the airport caused red dust to spread far and wide, affecting many communes and towns in Long Thanh District and Dong Nai Province.
+The inspection found that the construction process has caused red dust to spread far and wide, affecting many communes and towns in Long Thanh District and Dong Nai Province.
 The dust was due to the ACV's failure to adequately water certain locations, as specified in the approved environmental impact assessment report.
 The team requested the ACV to water the transportation routes, especially the paths used by construction vehicles, more frequently, install speed limit signs, and strictly control the use of uncovered soil transport vehicles.
 They must also tightly pack the filled areas and surplus excavation landfills to reduce the red dust caused by winds.
 Since then, although the ACV has implemented a system to sprinkle water in the entire site to reduce dust, it has yet to find out a solution to eliminate pollution from the construction units to fully bring pollution under control.